TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 - [Insert Language References Here]
 ```

+In the section labeled [Insert List of Sample Program Additions Here], please add the name of the
+sample program you've added.
+Don't worry about linking to any articles.
+I will add those as needed.

-Make sure to **add language references to the language's README**.
+In addition, make sure to add language references to the language's README.
 Acceptable references
 include Wikipedia pages, official websites, online editors, and GitHub pages.
-This helps me determine if the language actually exists, and it helps users who are browsing the repository.
+This helps me determine
+if the language actually exists, and it helps users who are browsing the repository.

 Don't worry if you forget any of this; I have a check list of reminders in the pull request template.